Modelling non-stationarity in asymptotically independent extremes: Simulation study

-Both estimators derived in Section \ref{sec:novel_model} require estimates of sequences obtained via a quantile regression procedure.
-For this, one must first specify the functional form for the relationship between quantiles and covariates $\mathbf{z}_t$.
+All estimators proposed in Section \ref{sec:novel_model} require estimates of quantile sequences obtained, which we estimate via one of the proposed quantile regression procedures discussed in Section \ref{subsec:quant_reg}.
+For the standard quantile regression procedure, one must first specify the functional form for the relationship between quantiles and covariates $\mathbf{z}_t$.
 Since the data we have simulated has a dependence structure directly related to the covariate $t$, we propose the covariate set $\mathbf{z}_t := \{1,t,t^2,t^3\}$.
 For any given quantile $q$ and ray $w \in [0,1]$, it is assumed that the quantile function is given by $Q_{K_{w,t} \mid \mathbf{Z}_t = \mathbf{z}_t}(q) = \mathbf{z}_t'\boldsymbol{\pi}$, where $\boldsymbol{\pi} \in \RR^4$.
 Additional polynomial terms were considered, but we found that a cubic expression was flexible enough to accurately capture quantiles trends for each of the studied examples.
 Applying the methodology described in \citet{Koenker2017}, estimates of the sequences described in equation \eqref{eqn:u_w,t} can be obtained for any pair of quantiles $q_1,q_2$.

+For the extremal quantile regression procedure, the base quantile level $u_{w,t}$ is estimated using the aforementioned standard technique.
+The model described in equation \eqref{eqn:min_proj_gpd} is then fitted to the positive exceedances using \texttt{evgam}.
+For the smooth formulation, we propose using the covariate set $\mathbf{z}_t := \{t\}$ and a cubic regression spline of dimension $15$ for the scale parameter $\tau$.
+We found that alternative formulations produced little difference in the resulting scale parameters estimates for the examples introduced in Section \ref{subsec:sim_examples}.
+Quantile estimates of the form denoted in equation \eqref{eqn:u_w,t} are then obtained from the fitted model.

 As noted in Section \ref{subsec:average_over_quantiles}, the choice of quantile sets did not appear to significantly alter the resulting ADF estimates, so long as a range of different quantile pairs were considered.
-Therefore, for $\{q_{1,j}\}^m_{j = 1}$, we take $m=30$ equally spaced points in the interval $[0.9,0.95]$, and set $q_{2,j} = q_{1,j} + 0.04$ for $j = 1, \ldots, m$.
+Therefore, for the quantile regression and Bernstein polynomial based estimators, we take $\{q_{1,j}\}^m_{j = 1}$ to be $m=30$ equally spaced points in the interval $[0.9,0.95]$, and set $q_{2,j} = q_{1,j} + 0.04$ for $j = 1, \ldots, m$.
+We also set the base non-exceedance probability level required for the model described in equation \eqref{eqn:min_proj_gpd} to be $q^* = 0.9$.
+Moreover, for the GAM based estimators, we similarly take $\{q_{1,j}\}^m_{j = 1}$ to be $m=10$ equally spaced points in the interval $[0.9,0.95]$.
+Fewer quantiles were considered in this case due to the higher computational intensity of the \texttt{evgam} software, alongside the fact the estimated ADF functions were less variable across different quantile pairs and time points compared to the quantile-based estimates.